 Defining Competitive Pricing

 The competitive pricing strategy aims to set the price of a product or service depending on the competition’s price.
-This strategy is more often put into place by businesses who offer products, rather than service, as products are easily similar in contrast to services.
+This strategy is more often put into place by businesses who offer products, rather than service, as products are easily similar.

-The first step for implementing this specific pricing strategy relies on executing a competitive price analysis which implies evaluating competitor price changes, as well as the way their pricing tactics.
+The first step to implement this specific pricing strategy relies on executing a competitive price analysis which implies evaluating competitor price changes with a competitor website price monitoring software, as well as their pricing tactics.
 In order to understand how you should position yourself, we have included below detailed explanations of the different competitive pricing options.

 Pricing Strategy Options

-Four options exist for this particular pricing strategy.
-We shall provide you with an explanation:
+Four options exist for this particular pricing strategy:

-If you decide to set a price that is below your competitors’ price, you will automatically create a positive attraction from the customer towards the product.
-Even though this can have a positive impact on your customer base, you must consider the financial loss risk your business is facing.
-That is the reason why each step of a low-pricing strategy must be well planned, from a market and competitive perspective, but also from a product development and cost of manufacturing perspective.
+- Using a price that is slightly below your competitors: If you decide to set a price that is below your competitors’ price, you will automatically create a positive attraction from the customer towards the product.
+Even though this can have a positive impact on your customer base, you must consider the financial loss risk.

-Pricing above that of your competitors is also known as “premium pricing”.
-Naturally, your customers will have higher expectations for your product or service and therefore you must be certain that your level of service or product features are better, otherwise you may lose a high number of customers.
+- Using a price that is slightly above your competitors: Pricing above of your competitors is also known as “premium pricing”.
+Naturally, your customers will have higher expectations of your product or service and therefore you must be certain that your level of service or product features are better.

 When selecting your pricing strategy you must always take into account legal and ethical issues.
 Pay attention to predatory pricing and price gouging, as well as cognizant of minimum advertised pricing.
 Price is an important aspect of a business’ marketing mix.
 When you’re identifying a marketing mix, the prices of competitors will factor into how your business chooses to price its products, whether you’re utilizing competitive pricing or another method.